-- contract research services and clinical site fees for the Validive Phase 2b/3 clinical trial; - process development, manufacturing costs and clinical database management of camsirubicin in connection with the GEIS Phase 2 clinical trial; - supporting the NorthStar collaboration; - GEIS collaboration milestone fees; and - employee compensation and consulting fees to support the planning and initiation of our Validive Phase 2b/3 clinical trial.
+- contract research services and clinical site fees for the Validive Phase 2b/3 clinical trial: - process development, manufacturing costs and clinical database management of camsirubicin in connection with the GEIS Phase 2 clinical trial; - supporting the NorthStar collaboration; - GEIS collaboration milestone fees; and - employee compensation and consulting fees to support the planning and initiation of our Validive Phase 2b/3 clinical trial.

-We are aiming to enroll the first patient in a Phase 2b/3 clinical trial for Validive in the second half of 2020.
+We are aiming to enroll the first patient in our Phase 2b/3 clinical trial for Validive in the fourth quarter of 2020.
 We will proceed to the Phase 3 portion of the clinical trial based on an interim analysis of the Phase 2b portion, pending our ability to raise sufficient funds.
-To commence the Phase 3 portion of the trial, we will require additional funding in the millions of tens of millions of dollars (depending on if we have consummated a collaboration or partnership or neither for Validive), or find a suitable pharmaceutical partner, both of which we are planning to pursue in the next 12 months.
+To commence the Phase 3 portion of the trial, we will require additional funding in the millions or tens of millions of dollars (depending on if we have consummated a collaboration or partnership or neither for Validive), or find a suitable pharmaceutical partner, both of which we are planning to pursue in the next 12 months.
 There can be no assurance that any such events will occur.
 We intend to continue evaluating drug product candidates for the purpose of growing our pipeline.
-Identifying and securing high quality compounds usually takes time and related expenses; however, our spending could be significantly accelerated in the second half of 2020 and onward if additional drug product candidates are acquired and enter clinical development.
+Identifying and securing high quality compounds usually takes time and related expenses; however, our spending could be significantly accelerated in the fourth quarter of 2020 and onward if additional drug product candidates are acquired and enter clinical development.
 In this event, we may be required to expand our management team, and pay higher contract manufacturing costs, contract research organization fees, other clinical development costs and insurance costs that are not currently projected.
-The anticipated operating cost increases in the second half of 2020 onward are expected to be primarily driven by the funding of our planned Validive Phase 2b/3 clinical trial and in support of the GEIS Phase 2 clinical trial of camsirubicin.
-Beyond our need to raise additional funding in the next 12 months to start the Validive Phase 2 trial to support our collaboration with NorthStar , if successful, and generally to support our current and any future product candidates through completion of trials, approval processes and, if applicable, commercialization.
+The anticipated operating cost increases in the fourth quarter of 2020 and onward are expected to be primarily driven by the funding of our planned Validive Phase 2b/3 clinical trial and in support of the GEIS Phase 2 clinical trial of camsirubicin.
+Beyond our need to raise additional funding in the next 12 months to start the Validive Phase 3 portion of the trial, we will also need significant additional funding thereafter in order to complete the clinical trial, support further development of camsirubicin in and beyond the Phase 2 trial, to support our collaboration with NorthStar, if successful, and generally to support our current and any future product candidates through completion of trials, approval processes and, if applicable, commercialization.